pllab/CS162-regex/Readme.md

 ## Deadline: October 25, 11:59PM

-This week in class we learned how to parse with derivatives, and went in detail through a simple recursive implementation.
+This week in class we learned how to do string recognition with derivatives, and went in detail through a simple recursive implementation.
 We also talked about taking a different approach and implementing a stack-based virtual machine for computing derivatives.

 In this assignment, you will be implementing:
   - Convenient regex builder class using the "pimp my library" pattern, with regex simplifications